 8 oz. can tomato sauce

-1 14 oz can kidney beans, rinsed
+1 14-oz can kidney beans, rinsed

 8 oz. whole wheat spaghetti, cooked

-chopped onion, grated cheese, for garnish
+chopped sweet onion, grated cheddar cheese, for garnish

 - Add vinegar, broth, tomato sauce, and kidney beans.
 Bring to boil.
 Reduce heat to medium-low.
 Simmer partially covered for 30 minutes, stirring occasionally.